New College, Toronto: Character

-Designed under the "multi-faculty" concept, the vast majority of its students are from the Faculty of Arts & Science, with the rest drawn from Applied Science & Engineering, Kinesiology & Physical Education, Music, and Pharmacy.
+Designed under the "multi-faculty" concept, the vast majority of its students are from the Faculty of Arts and Science, with the rest drawn from Applied Science and Engineering, Kinesiology and Physical Education, Music, and Pharmacy.
 In fact, what is now known as Innis College, the second "multi-faculty" college, was originally designed as another wing of New College before it was built separately in 1964.

 Housed in an integrated "serpentine" design, New College consists of three halls: Wilson Hall, Wetmore Hall, and a new hall aptly named New Building (built in 2003).
 Employing an integrated approach to living, residence units are located on the upper floors; the lower floors include the library and reading room, computer labs, staff offices, lecture theatres, dining hall and recreation lounges.
 The New Building also houses the William Doo Auditorium and a mini-gym.

 New College's on-campus accommodation is well appointed for students who wish to live near many of the central facilities of University of Toronto, such as Robarts Library, Sidney Smith Hall, the Athletic Centre, and the Lash-Miller chemical laboratories.

 Student life

 New College has an extremely multicultural student body, with more than three-quarters of its students drawn from the ranks of new Canadians.
 Both the New College Residence Council (serving students who live at the college) and the New College Student Council (serving residents and commuters) plan activities that feature the college's diversity.
 A highlight of the year, usually held in the winter term, is Mosaic, which is an evening of music, dance and performance featuring multiethnic themes.
 The Student Council generally uses the William Doo Auditorium for Mosaic, and also for other events such as movie nights and musical concerts.

 For students in residence at New College, social life is aided by their floor residence council.
 The floor residence council organizes restaurant trips, movie nights, field trips (trapeze training, rock climbing, bowling, etc.) and other activities.
 Each residence floor benefits from a don.
 New College dons are graduate or upper year students who live with the undergraduates and provide them with advice and support.
 The New College Residence Council oversees student life specifically for students who live in residence.

-Residence student life is also generally anchored around the college's cafeteria, whose food services are run by the privately owned Aramark company.
+Residence student life is also generally anchored around the college's cafeteria.
 The dining area is large, with a number of different dishes available at each mealtime.
 Vegetarian, Vegan and Halal meals are offered.

 In 2008, the College replaced the Dean of Residence position with a new Director of Student Life.
 This senior administrator is charged not only with running the residence operation but developing student life programming that integrates the 3,000-plus commuting students into the wider New College community.
 In addition, the college's commitment to social justice and equity is now woven through many of its extracurricular programs, a development evidenced by the 2009 appointment of a service-learning coordinator.